-For countries and territories use the UN list at http://untermportal.un.org>.
+For the names of countries and territories use the UN list at <http://untermportal.un.org>.
+Use United States (USA) for the name of the country, US for the adjectival form.
+Use United Kingdom (UK) for the name of the country, British for the adjectival form.
 When listing countries, regions or other geographical units, do so alphabetically unless the order of the list is significant in some other way.
 Both of the following are acceptable: